 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-You will also need to have experience of working with children though placements or voluntary or paid work in schools.
+Work Experience: You will also need to have experience of working with children through placements or voluntary or paid work in schools.

 Professional skills test